Stick Stickly (song): Music video

 There are two versions of the music video for "Stick Stickly".
 The first version of the video was recorded after the band signed with Rise Records.
 The first video was low-budget and shows the group performing the song on a bridge in front of a city (Walnut Street Bridge in Harrisburg, Pennsylvania) and later in a club, where a boy struggles to open a door to where the group is performing.
 The second version of the music video premiered on MTV Headbangers Ball on June 4, 2009.
 The video begins with a woman, AjileeSuicide, from the SuicideGirls website, sitting in front of an old house.
 The video then cuts to the group performing the song.
 Throughout the video, the band is shown head-flailing while playing their instruments and singing, as well as cutting back to the woman who is now sitting inside of the house.
-Both videos featured Nick Barham as the unclean vocalist as both videos were filmed after original unclean vocalist Austin Carlile departed from the band.
+Both videos depict Nick Barham as the lead vocalist as both videos were filmed after original vocalist Austin Carlile departed from the band, whom of which performs on the song.
 According to Shomo, the crab moves in the video was lead guitarist Andrew Whiting's idea.

 The music video for the second version of "Stick Stickly" was filmed in Oregon.
 According to vocalist and guitarist Johnny Franck, their record label came up with the concept of the video.
 The band used the famous Charles E. Nelson House, which burned down in 2018.